ZoranStojsavljevic/BeagleBoard-Workshop-Examples/README.md

 #### [3] MikroBUS driver must be loaded at the kernel booting time

-For built-in MikroBUS driver into 5.8.18-bone24/, this is a mandatory requirement.
+For built-in MikroBUS driver into rcn tested kernels, this is a mandatory requirement.

 The .config file MikroBUS configuration:

 	$ cat .config | grep MIKROBUS=
 	CONFIG_MIKROBUS=y

-For Out-Of-Tree MikroBUS driver, the following entities must be added to the file /etc/modules :
+For Out-Of-Tree (OOT) MikroBUS driver, the following entities must be added to the file /etc/modules :

 	mikrobus